vbwx/finddup/Manual.md

 What is considered a match depends on the chosen method.

-- By default, files are compared **heuristically**, which means that files are considered duplicates if they are the same size, and if a few bytes of different parts of the file contents are identical to their counterparts.
+- By default, files are compared **heuristically**, which means that files are considered duplicates if they are the same size, and if a few bytes of different parts of the file contents (samples) are identical to their counterparts.

     This method is very fast and accurate enough for most use cases, but it can produce false positives (or false negatives when invoked with **-n**).
+    The number of samples that are compared can be increased with the **-2**, **-4**, and **-8** options, which can reduce the number of false matches but also increase the run time.
+The sample size can be increased with the **-x** option.

 - The **trim** method (**-t**) also employs heuristic comparison as described above, but it ignores repeating characters at the start and